 Thankfully there are now many organisations and community groups carrying out vital ecological restoration and conservation work, and the attitude of the populations seems to be changing in favour of protecting our unique biodiversity.

-Sand dunes are critically endangered ecosystems, supporting a wide variety of specialist native flora and fauna (Jamieson, 2010).
-They have declined significantly in the past century, due to coastal development, exotic invasions, and stabilization using marram grass (Ammophilia arenaria).
-The Maketu spit is 3.5km long and covers an area of 45 hectares, it is the most intact coastal dune ecosystem in the Tauranga Ecological District.
+Sand dunes are critically endangered ecosystems, supporting a wide variety of specialist native flora and fauna.
+They have declined significantly in the past century, partly due to coastal development and invasive plant species.

 Dunes are nature’s flood defence system, allowing sand to be dragged out during a storm to create sandbars, which reduce the power of the waves hitting the beach.
 The sand is then gradually returned to the beach and the dunes build up again over time.